LIS

 2. A copy of the bylaws;

-4. The average number of members for the preceding 12 months.
+4. The current number of members.
 Only natural persons may be members of clubs; and

-B. In determining whether an applicant qualifies under the statutory definition of a club, as well as whether a club license should be suspended or revoked, the board will consider, but is not limited to, the following factors:
+B. In determining whether an applicant qualifies under the statutory definition of a club, as well as whether a club license should be suspended or revoked, the Virginia Alcoholic Beverage Control Authority (authority) will consider, but is not limited to, the following factors:

 1. The club's purposes and its compliance with the purposes;